 - Respect the privacy of landowners who have generously allowed the public to cross their land.

-- Clean up after your animals by bagging feces or kicking manure off the paths.
+- Clean up after your animals by bagging and removing all dog feces and kicking horse manure off the paths.

 - Give horses the right of way and do not make sudden movements that could frighten them.